glic3rinu/passlib/docs/lib/passlib.hash.crypt16.rst

 * It suffers from all the flaws of :class:`~passlib.hash.des_crypt`.

-* Compared to des-crypt, it's smaller number of rounds makes it even *more* vulnerable to brute-force attacks.
+* Compared to des-crypt, its smaller number of rounds makes it even *more* vulnerable to brute-force attacks.

 * For a given salt, passwords under 9 characters all have the same 2nd checksum.